player

 Screenshot of a visualization template with visual items for data-aware shapes and buttons for views.

 You can place buttons on a visualization that check the attribute value of entities and show icons with tooltips accordingly.
-Below you see an example of a GDPR button, turning a visualization into a management tool.
+Below is an example of a GDPR button, turning a visualization into a management tool.

 portfolio management visualization button